Generate a combination cohort set between the intersection of different cohorts.

 - keepOriginalCohorts

-If TRUE the original cohorts and the newly created intersection cohort will be returned.
+If TRUE the original cohorts will be return together with the new ones.
 If FALSE only the new cohort will be returned.

 - name